AdaptiveMotorControlLab/JoystickControlSystem/README.md

 # Getting Started:

+Build the joystick.
+Wire the joystick as specified by the manufacturer; i.e 5 V power, ground, and X, and Y go into analog inputs in the NIDAQ card.
+Be sure you have a clean 5V signal.
+Test output in NI-MAX.

 Based on how you build the joystick, your resting voltage may differ.
-Each rig should be measured and calibarated (i.e. what voltage delta = X mm distance).
+Each rig should be measured and calibrated  (i.e. what voltage delta = X mm distance).

-The above values are a good starting point, assuming the voltage rests at 2.55.
+The above values (expt settings file) are a good starting point assuming the voltage rests at 2.55.
 Set for your rig as needed.
-There is a exp array that is on the front screen of the vi so you can figure out which values are which, etc, but it doesn't match the orde rin the text file, thus I highlighted important variables.
+There is a exp array that is on the front screen of the vi so you can figure out which values are which, etc, but it doesn't match the order in the text file, thus I highlighted important variables.
 To note, this demo assumes the joystick rests at 2.55; and every .05 is 1 mm.

 # Citation: